Guttate psoriasis in Adult

 Immunocompromised Patient Considerations:

-The prevalence of psoriasis in patients with human immunodeficiency virus (HIV) is approximately 5%, and it is associated with a more severe clinical course.
-Psoriasis may pre-exist in the HIV patient or manifest as a progression of the virus.
+The prevalence of psoriasis in patients with HIV is approximately 5%, and it is associated with a more severe clinical course.
+Psoriasis may pre-exist in the patient with HIV or manifest as a progression of the virus.

 L40.4 – Guttate psoriasis

 - Nummular dermatitis – Intensely pruritic, coin-shaped lesions almost exclusively seen on the extremities.